-- Moseby teaching London to drive, and the Fun with Acronyms that results from her calling the Gearshift a "PRNDL" (pronounced like "prindle").
+- The most famous episode in the entire series is probably "Cody Goes to Camp".
+First, Moseby teaches London to drive, and the Fun with Acronyms that results from her calling the Gearshift a "PRNDL" (pronounced "prindle").

 Mr. Moseby: Is the car running?

 Mr. Mosbey: That's because you had to do your make up!
 Twice.